 With “no-code” tools, anyone can build a mobile or web app faster than ever before.
-In this step-by-step demo of Backendless UI Builder, we walk you through the creation of a fully Codeless To-Do app.
+In this article, we will explore Backendless’ UI Builder with a demo where we create a fully Codeless To-Do app.

-In the video demo above, we walk you through building a “To-Do list” app without coding by using Backendless for both the frontend and the backend.
-You may be asking yourself, “Another To-Do app?”
+In the video demo below, we walk you through building a “To-Do list” app without coding by using Backendless for both the frontend and the backend.
+You may be asking yourself, “Why another To-Do app?”

-We chose to do a To-Do app because it can easily showcase all four CRUD operations: create, retrieve, update, and delete.
+We chose to demo a To-Do app because it can easily showcase all four “CRUD” operations: create, retrieve, update, and delete.
 These operations are the four basic functions required for a client application to interact with a database – in this case, Backendless Database.

 As we discuss more below, the synergy between frontend and backend is what sets us apart from other visual app development platforms (VADPs).
 We want to make it as easy as possible to enable your app to work with your database.